John Moores (British businessman): Political activities

 Between 1933 and August 1940 Moores was a Conservative councillor for the Sefton parish for Sefton Rural District and West Lancashire Rural District.
 In September 1933 he stood as a National Government candidate for Clay Cross and at the November 1935 General Election in Nuneaton but failed to be elected both times.
-Moores on occasion attacked socialism, but in November 1935 he called for coal miners to be paid more money and for them to have better working conditions.
-Despite his views, he was good friends with the Labour MP Bessie Braddock and the two worked together on several projects involving Liverpool.
+Moores was critical of socialism, but in November 1935 he called for coal miners to be paid more money and for them to have better working conditions.
+Despite his Conservative views, he was a friend of the Labour MP Bessie Braddock and the two worked together on several projects involving Liverpool.

 Later years

 Moores retired as chairman on 24 October 1977 of Littlewoods and was succeeded by his son Peter.
 He went into semi-retirement, visiting his office on the 11th floor of the Littlewoods organisation between 10 am and 1 pm every Monday, Wednesday and Friday.
 However, as profits fell from 49 million to 11 million, (Moores remained on the board) he resumed the chairmanship on 10 October 1980.
-He resigned for the second and final time on 25 March 1982 and went into semi-retirement again and attending board meetings until 1986.
+He resigned for the second and final time on 25 March 1982 and went into semi-retirement again.
 On 28 May 1982 he was made life president of the organisation.
+He attended board meetings until 1986.

-On 23 March 1986 Moores was burgled and tied up in his home.
+On 23 March 1986, Moores was burgled and tied up in his home.
 Two shotguns, jewellery, and money were stolen.
 The case was featured on Crimewatch UK two months later.

 John Clement succeeded Moores as chairman, the first non-family member to do so.
 Moores had two operations, on his achilles tendon in May 1986, and then for an enlarged prostate in July 1986, but never fully recovered nor regained his health.
-In 1987 he was able to get about with a walking stick but by the following year he was confined to a wheelchair.
+In 1987 he used a walking stick as a mobility aid but by the following year he was confined to a wheelchair.

 In May 1988, he attended his final ever AGM, but whilst there he began to struggle to speak and suddenly lost his thread.
 That was his final ever involvement with Littlewoods.
 He was unable to talk at all in the final years of his life.

 Death

-Sir John Moores died at his home, "Fairways", at Shireburn Road, Freshfield, Formby, on Saturday, 25 September, 1993, where he had lived since 1930.
+Sir John Moores died at his home, "Fairways", at Shireburn Road, Freshfield, Formby, on Saturday, 25 September 1993, where he had lived since 1930.
 He was cremated six days later in Southport in a funeral attended by family members only.
 A memorial service was held for him on 30 November 1993 in Liverpool's Anglican Cathedral attended by 2,000 people, 1,500 of them Littlewoods employees.
 His son John Jnr paid tribute to his late father in an address.